-If you read The Kite Runner by Khaled Hosseini, you'll remember that the pomegranate tree is central to the two main characters' development.
+In the book, The Kite Runner, a story of betrayal and redemption set in troubled Afghanistan by Khaled Hosseini, the pomegranate tree is central to the two main characters' development.

 Pomegranate trees and fruits are so common in this part of Asia and the Middle East that it is depicted in many of its literature, paintings, and stories.

 It is also mentioned in several of the texts in the Torah, Bible, and Quran.
 That is because it is loaded with several nutrients and will benefit those who eat them.
 Just like dates, pomegranate is one of the essential ingredients in most Middle Eastern food and you can find them in many of their recipes.